Iceland car rental Show menu

 Sun: Free

-During bank holidays, parking is free, but some areas may be closed off.
+During most bank holidays, parking is free in all zones, but some areas may be closed off.

 Within the zones, there will be either meters or ticket machines, though the meters are being phased out.

-Meters: You can only pay using bigger coins (10, 50 and 100 ISK) but cannot use cards.
+Meters: You can only pay using bigger coins (10, 50, and 100 ISK) and cannot use cards.

-Ticket Machines: There used to be pay and display machines, but now you just have to put your license plate number into the machine, choose your length of stay, and then pay with either coins or a credit card.
+Ticket Machines: Simply enter your vehicle registration plate number into the machine, select your length of stay, and then pay with either coins or a credit card.
 The machine may print a ticket, but you can keep that with you as the parking attendant only needs to scan your license plate to determine whether or not you’ve paid.

-If you don’t want to park on the street or want somewhere secure to park overnight, there are multiple secure car parks for use.
+If you don’t want to park on the street or want somewhere secure to park overnight, there are multiple car parks available around the capital.
 City Hall and Vesturgata are both often full, but the rest tend to have plenty of space.
 They are tight to drive through, as a warning.
-They are also only open between 07:00 – 24:00 every day, so don’t try planning to drive out at 4 am and get stuck.
+They are also only open between 07:00 and 24:00 every day, so don’t try planning to drive out at 4 a.m. or you may well end up stuck.

 Parking Fines